heygauravshukla/personal-portfolio/README.md

-# Personal Portfolio
+# Personal Website

-This is my personal portfolio website built with Astro, Open Props, and a lot of hard work, designed to showcase my technical skills and development journey.
+This is my personal website built with Astro, Open Props, and a lot of hard work — crafted to showcase my projects, technical skills, and ongoing journey as a developer.

 ## Table of contents